slovensko-digital/harvester.ecosystem/README.md

 Harvester is a Ruby-on-Rails application.
 However, there is no web process present.
 The application runs as a backend worker/scheduler and uses the Rails framework to enforce coding rules for the project.

-For development, Harvester requires:

- - Postgres 9.6+ and `psql` Postgres client `(to store scraped data)
- - Redis (for job queue management)
+To get the Harvester dependencies running (db, etc), we have prepared a [Docker Compose](https://docs.docker.com/compose/) file for you.
+You can start the dependencies with `docker-compose up`.

-Run the application as follows:
+To run and test the application while developing:

-- Prepare the environment and start the worker with `bin/setup`
+- Prepare the environment with `bin/setup`
 - Ensure that all tests pass: `rake spec`
+- Start the worker with `foreman start worker`
-- Run a selected job with `rake itms:all:sync`
+- Run a selected job with rake

-If you prefer to run external dependencies (Postgres and Redis) in Docker, you can start them with `docker-compose up`.
+- Check that the corresponding database tables have been filled in

 ## Contributing